Get insider access

 Thread Count

-The ASUS ROG Zephyrus G14 has a single CPU option, the AMD Ryzen 9 6900HS.
-It's a high-performance mobile CPU designed for gaming laptops and mobile workstations with a relatively thin chassis, running at a default 35W TDP instead of the usual 45W of other H-series chips.
-Ryzen 6000 CPUs have better efficiency than the previous generation, leading to longer battery life and a slight performance increase.
+Both are high-performance mobile CPUs designed for gaming laptops and mobile workstations with a relatively thin chassis, running at a default 35W TDP instead of the usual 45W of other H-series chips.
+Ryzen 6000 CPUs have better efficiency than the previous generation, leading to a longer battery life and a slight performance increase.
 They also sport a more powerful integrated GPU, resulting in a smoother overall experience in lighter workloads.
-The 6900HS is behind the high-end Intel 12th Gen. processors in performance, especially at higher power levels; however, it's still powerful enough to handle demanding tasks like gaming, video editing, and 3D rendering.
+The 6900HS is only slightly faster than the 6800HS.
+Both are behind the high-end Intel 12th Gen H-series processors in performance, especially at higher power levels; however, they're still powerful enough to handle demanding tasks like gaming, video editing, and 3D rendering.

 Configuration